User

 How are other folks playing the Devourers "you can't move" rule?
 Card 480 if you want to reference an actual card.

+I think all will agree that you can't with a Devourer on your space.
 I think most will probably agree that you can resolve effects like dungeon entrances and Tribal Stool, that say to return the board and the past and then put a terrain card into play and each player places their figures on it.
-The Devourers cards say nothing about not being allowed to take :icon_stairs: actions or not being allowed to return the board or not being allowed to place your figure or anything like that, AND you return the board before placing your figures (so the Devourer is already gone), AND these effect don't even use the word move.
+The Devourers cards say nothing about not being allowed to take actions or not being allowed to return the board or not being allowed to place your figure or anything like that, AND you return the board before placing your figures (so the Devourer is already gone), AND these effect don't even use the word move.
 So to me, it seems pretty cut-and-dried to me that you can use e.g. Tribal Stool to escape -- but I can easily imagine someone interpreting the "spirit" of the rule to be that you can't leave a tile with a Devourer on it whatsoever.
+Whether Devourers block bridge movement is fairly ambiguous and extremely important.
+Devourers usually spawn on adjacent terrain cards and can be routed around or unloaded by saving before you get 'stuck' on them.
+The main way for them to spawn right on top you and trap you immediately is if their fog tries to spawn them on an event instead of a terrain card, and almost all fogs that are replaced by events are replaced by bridges.
+So, the question of whether you can escape devourers by crossing bridges matters a lot -- if there's a devourer on your space and you didn't choose to move there to encounter it, 99% of the time there's a bridge option.
+Bridges do use the word "move" to describe what you do with to your character figure, and they don't return the Devourer before they do it, so it's entirely possible they are blocked by Devourers.
+On the other hand, Move nearly always means and I think the rulebook might even explicitly define it as such.
+Posted

 Pretty crazy if anybody's arguing for 3 in a non-rhetorical sense.
 I hope nobody's actually playing that way.
 Why would the card say it makes a star if it doesn't?

 3 also assumes that shuffling a card into the action deck mid-resolution would interrupt resolution of its text, which I'm pretty sure will cause other problems.
+1, on the other hand, is a reasonable confusion.
+I'd be amazed if it was the intent but it's a pretty reasonable reading of the card.
+Posted - Edited

-:action_mandatory: triggering when you move onto the terrain card they are on (or attached to) is not new to WGUMCD.
+triggering when you move onto the terrain card they are on (or attached to) is not new to WGUMCD.

+There's one on a terrain card in the sandbar area in the black box.
 Face-down fog cards (and face-up ones that stick around) are permanent event cards.
 Anything with those big gold arrows is.
+Posted

-You perform :action_mandatory: on or attached to terrain cards as soon as you move onto the card.
+You perform on or attached to terrain cards as soon as you move onto the card.
 (I can only think of one other than this but they do exist.)

 The first thing you do upon moving the barge to a new terrain card is flip the fog attached to it.
 So at any given time, there will be one terrain card revealed beyond the one your barge is on, attached to an unflipped fog 2 spaces away.
+Posted

 They replaced all the cards in the black box.
 That is, all the cards with ID numbers starting with A. If you have a brand new black box and a brand new set of replacement cards, you can leave the black box set in shrink.

 If your black box was not in shrink I would remind you to double-check that it isn't expanded -- I forgot I had bought the BGG promos and almost left them behind when I swapped in the replacement cards.
+Posted

 That interpretation is very problematic.